CenturyLinkCloud/PublicKB/Blueprints/how-to-build-a-blueprint.md

     </div>
     <div><strong>6.
 Locate Published Blueprint</strong>
     </div>
-    <div>Upon successful publication process, the blueprint will show up on the main blueprint dashboard.&nbsp; This dashboard by default will show all of blueprints that are available to be deployed by the user in the specific account.&nbsp; Additionally,
+    <div>Upon successful publication process, the blueprint will show up on the main blueprint dashboard.
+This dashboard by default will show all of blueprints that are available to be deployed by the user in the specific account.
+Additionally,
       filtration criterion like author, size of company and operating system, can be applied to trim the displayed blueprints.
 These filterable components are on the right side of the screen.</div>
     <div><img src="https://t3n.zendesk.com/attachments/token/xNLLJRIY21vg5yEohMgkeYy22/?name=Screen+Shot+2014-12-02+at+2.25.56+PM.png" alt="Screen_Shot_2014-12-02_at_2.25.56_PM.png" />
     </div>